ehamberg/blog/posts/2014-03-09-change-vim-cursor-in-iterm.md

 tags: vim, OS X
 ...

-A neat tricks I stumbled over in [iTerm2's documentation](http://www.iterm2.com/#/section/documentation) is that one can change the cursor shape from the block (default) to a vertical bar.
+A neat trick I stumbled over in [iTerm2's documentation](http://www.iterm2.com/#/section/documentation) is that one can change the cursor shape from the block (default) to a vertical bar.
 This is quite neat to do for Vim's insert mode where the cursor conceptually is